AMY A HAYS, LCSW

 GET TO KNOW ME

-Outside of the office, I'm a wife and a mom to two teenage boys.
+Outside of the office, I'm a wife and a mom to two college-aged young men.
 I've also been a group fitness instructor for over a dozen years.

 I believe that a well-balanced life is important to a healthy mind.